Kikobeats/js-mythbusters/workflow/memoization.md

-# Memoization: Cache successive calls
+# Memoization: Caching successive calls

 Just calculate the value of something once and reuse the value.
 This avoids the cost of recalculating the same value.